A moratorium is in effect on adding information from Fire and Blood until December 20th.

 Kingslaying is the act of killing one's own king, breaking their vows of allegiance to him.
-In Westeros, kingslaying is condemned as an extremely vile act, especially when commited by someone sworn to protect them, as is the case with the Kingsguard.
+In Westeros, kingslaying is condemned as an extremely vile act, especially when committed by someone sworn to protect them, as is the case with the Kingsguard.

 It should not be confused with killing a king to which one has no allegiance, which is another form of regicide.

 People accused, suspected or known to have committed regicide

 - Euron Greyjoy is suspected of organizing the death of his brother and king Balon Greyjoy, which would also qualify as kinslaying.
 If prophecy is to be trusted, then indeed Euron hired a Faceless Man to kill his brother.

 - Jaime Lannister killed his king, Aerys II, during the Sack of King's Landing, despite being a sworn brother of the Kingsguard at the time.
 This earns him the name Kingslayer.

 - Olenna Redwyne kills her king, Joffrey Baratheon, with the help of Petyr Baelish and some unnamed co-conspirators.
 Olenna and Petyr both managed to escape suspicion, which instead fell to Tyrion and Sansa.
 Olenna uses The Strangler poison, which is disguised as amethysts adorning a hairnet worn by the unwitting Sansa.

 - Roose Bolton stabs his king, Robb Stark, through the heart during the Red Wedding.
 He plans the murder with Walder Frey, who violates guest right with the same act; note Tywin Lannister was also involved in the plans.

 - Tyrion Lannister and his wife Sansa Stark are both accused of poisoning King Joffrey Baratheon, Tyrion's nephew and Sansa's one-time fiancé.
 Cersei Lannister says she is certain Sansa helped Tyrion to murder her son.
 They are both innocent, however.